mattaq31/Zotero-Report-Cleaner/README.md

 * `OUTPUT` - Location to save final edited report (also in HTML format).
 * Adding the tag `--enforce_one_line_authors` will deactivate placing all authors on one line.
 * The default report tags to remove can be overridden by a custom tsv-format commands file, the location of which should be specified by `--commands_file`.
 An example of the format of one such file is given in `examples/example_commands_config.tsv` (where a `Value` of 0 means the tag will be removed and a `Value` of 1 means the tag will be retained within report records).
 * Adding the tag `--just_remove` followed by a list of comma-separated report tags (e.g. `Journal,Abstract,URL,...`) will remove just these tags from the report.
+Replace spaces with underscores e.g. `Date_Added` not `Date Added`.
 * Adding the tag `--also_remove` followed by a list of comma-separated report tags (e.g. `Journal,Abstract,URL,...`) will remove these tags from the report, in addition to the default values.
+Replace spaces with underscores e.g. `Date_Added` not `Date Added`.
 * Adding the tag `--override_defaults` will save report commands used in this call as the defaults for future calls.

 Alternatively, the `report_manipulator` package can be imported and used directly in Python.